mszegedy/plea/story/ch-3.md

 Vasilisa couldn't hold the question in for any longer.
 "Uh, speaking of creepy stuff.
 Is your… is your mom still here?
 I mean, her body?"

 Sofia didn't move a muscle, but her eyes suddenly seemed far more distant.
 "Not a chance.
 The murderers couldn't have set foot within half a kilometer of this place.
-She was captured downtown, taken to the seashore, and executed."
+She was captured downtown, taken to the seashore, and executed.
+Her body was taken out to the sea ice, on a sledge, and left there."

 "I'm afraid to ask, but… how do you know?" asked Artemis.